-You will be able to print out your registration (copy) at a later date if required.
+Should you require proof of your registration, you can simply print a copy from the Register.
 To do this, search for your trademark in the Benelux Trademarks Register and make a copy of the page.
-Many official bodies accept this as proof of your registration.
+Many official bodies accept this as proFollowing registration, we will send you a message referring you to the Benelux Trademarks Register.
+The Register always contains the latest information.of of your registration.
 Would you prefer to order an authenticated copy from us (for a fee)?
 If so, click on 'Order' at the bottom of the Trademarks Register.

 It is important to ensure that your details in the Trademarks Register are correct and up-to-date.
 The commonest form of modification is of course a change of address.
 But there could also be cases where:

 - the correspondence address changes